jamesaniciete/Portfolio/README.md

       - BillieEilish.R - R code
       - BillieEilish.sas - equivalent SAS code for some parts in addition to stepwise selection models

-Access Project:
+Access/Visual Basic Project:
   - Personal Concert Database: Created a personal concert database in Access with custom forms & reports, a macro to create a calculated field, and a form to locate concert venues with options for filtering by venue(s) and choosing a report view.
-A little Visual Basic used.
       - CIS208_F2019_Data_Aniciete.accdb - Access database
-      - CIS208_F2019_Project_Aniciete - Presentation of the database
+      - CIS208_F2019_Project_Aniciete.docx - Project report including business case, pseudocode, VBA code, and testing.

 Python Projects:
   - Lab 5: Pick 3 simulator with a Fireball option